Single vertical scar Mastopexy to lift sagging breasts.View Patient Details

 Scarring is a common concern.
 For this reason many women request a breast lift with smaller scars, such as the 'benelli' or 'lollipop' scars.
-We perform these techniques exclusively and feel the results compare favorably to the 'inverted t' or 'anchor scar'.
-Using the benelli or lollipop methods will not only result in less scarring, but these techniques will also give you a better breast shape.
+We perform these techniques exclusively, and feel the results are superior compared to the 'inverted t' or 'anchor scar.'
+Using the benelli or lollipop methods will not only result in less scarring, but these techniques will also give you a better final breast shape.

 When doing a breast lift, the technique used and the skill of the surgeon determines the amount of scarring.
 To get a good idea of the various techniques and the types of scars associated with each technique see Dr. Rodriguez's blog post, Breast Surgery: What type of scar do I get with different breast techniques?.